SSWConsulting/SSW.Rules.Content/rules/do-you-optimize-tinacms-project-for-clarity-performance-and-reliable-builds/rule.md

 created: 2024-08-28T16:15:00.000Z
 guid: 3c59f56f-34b0-47a7-902a-718eb340d2e5
 ---
-**SEO Description**: Learn effective strategies to structure and optimize your TinaCMS project for clarity, performance, and successful builds.

 Structuring and optimizing your TinaCMS project is essential to achieve clarity, enhance performance, and prevent build failures.
 Poorly optimized projects can lead to slow site performance, increased server load, and even failed builds due to excessive or inefficient data requests.

 Let’s explore how to structure your project effectively and apply best practices to boost performance both in runtime and during the build process.